Cxlopez/Todo-list/README.md

 ## Setup
 - Fork and clone this repo
-- Install dependencies with 'npm install'
+- Install dependencies with `npm install`
 - Run server with `npm start`